rsksmart/rif-rollup-js-sdk/docs/types/README.md

   // not yet processed by the RIF Rollup network.
   depositing: {
     balances: {
-      // Token are indexed by their symbol (e.g. "ETH")
+      // Token are indexed by their symbol (e.g. "RBTC")
       [token: string]: {
         // Sum of pending deposits for the token.
         amount: BigNumberish;